Every A.A. group ought to be self-supporting, declining outside contributions.

 Most of AAs revenue in Great Britain consists of the voluntary contributions of members at Group meetings.
 The remainder comes (predominantly) from literature surpluses, from interest on investments and from convention surpluses.
 There has been, and still is, other money in the form of gifts, bequests and legacies.
 The annual value of this money was significant, and notwithstanding the second part of Tradition 7, the General Service Board was legally bound to accept them.

 On 25 July 1986, therefore, a private Act of Parliament was obtained, known as the Alcoholics Anonymous (Dispositions) Act 1986, empowering the General Service Board to disclaim all, or part, of such donations.
-The Board has set an upper limit of £10,000 per year direct personal contribution to the General Service Office and a “one-off” contribution by way of a legacy to the amount of £10,000.
+The Board has set an upper limit of 10,000 pounds per year direct personal contribution to the General Service Office and a 'one-off' contribution by way of a legacy to the amount of 10,000 pounds.

 (extract p 73 The AA Structure Handbook for Great Britain 2013)